ryjen/libcoda-db/README.md

  '$1', '$2', '$3', etc.

- Note that mysql does not support re-using (more than one instance of) parameters in a query string (02/09/16).
+ Note that mysql does not support re-using (more than one instance of) indexed parameters in a query string (02/09/16).

- Also not supported yet are named parameters (02/09/16)

 Basic Queries
 =============